-- Continuous review and updates of the assessment
+- Recording and continuously reviewing and updating of the assessment

 A fire cannot be completely prevented, however there are various actions we can take to minimise the risk of a fire breaking out:

-- Ensure electrical appliances are switched off and plugs are removed before leaving the building
+- Ensure electrical appliances are switched off and that plugs are removed before leaving the building

 - Ensure electrical appliances are safe to use by carrying out regular PAT tests